euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/samers.md

 # Baling out
 You can terminate the script safely and at any time by pressing Ctrl-C.

-# Apply a file update
+# Apply a file update from a path
 One way to resolve a difference is to copy a file over other files that are supposed have the same contents.
 This is a typical case during the updating procedure for a new version of the Workspace ONE software development kit for